benzmuircroft/temp/ROUTER.md

 A router runs a single Hyperswarm.
 It routes topics.
 It is modular and can support a single @ypear/userbase, multiple @ypear/database's and multiple @ypear/crdt's.
 This is faster and leaner than creating a new Hyperswarm in each module!
 Altimatly, it leads to a better user experence!

 ### 🤯 Gotchas

+- The `router` must have `options.networkName` which must be a long unique string, so as to not clash with other networks

+- Never show your network name

+- Topics run on top of network

 - The `userbase` takes a `router` that has not been `started`

 - If the `router` has a `userbase`; the `router` will replicate the `userbase`'s `corestore`